 The bowl-shaped ground is split into four geographic zones: the East, West, North, and South Stands.
 The East and West stands are often referred as the Celtic and Rangers ends because the cup matches of the Scottish top football clubs are often played at Hampden Park.

 - Cat 1 seats are located at the South and North Stands, including the upper tier of the South Stand;

 - Cat 2 seats are located at the West and East Stands.

 During its century-long history, Hampden hosted a number of important events, including the European Cup final in 1960, the Cup Winners’ Cup final in 1966, the UEFA Champions League final in 2002, the UEFA Cup final in 2007, and a number of the Scottish Cup Finals.
-The venue is also among the stadiums that will soon host the 2020 European Championships.
 Athletic events and vivid concerts also take place there.

 The home games of Queens Park don’t gather big crowds of fans these days.
 So if you want to see them playing at Hampden Park, you won’t have any troubles.
 However, when the Scotland national football team plays their important matches at Glasgow’s legendary pitch, it can be hard to buy tickets, unless you use StubHub.
 It is an excellent timesaving website where you can often find the rarest tickets at a reasonable price.
-You’ll enjoy the site’s intuitive interface, advanced navigation, and convenient worldwide delivery.
+Even the tickets to exclusive events such as the 2020 European Championships can be purchased there.
+You’ll enjoy the website’s intuitive interface, advanced navigation, and convenient worldwide delivery.
 Of course, visitors can opt for alternative ways to get tickets, including: